mikehuntemann/9x16/03-network-attached-media/store.md

 With the emergence of the iPhone and its App Store users and developers have the ability to extend the capabilities of the device and sell products directly to the end consumer.
 While there was a lot of potential for developers to make money with apps, most social media focused apps came for free, expecting to make money in the future with a growing user base.

-In 2011, apple introduced its first SoC the Apple A4 which was used in the iPad and the iPhone 4.
+In 2011, Apple introduced its first System-on-a-Chip (SoC) the Apple A4 which was used in the iPad and the iPhone 4.
 The increases in processing power while maintaining very efficient allowed the use cases for HD video and image processing.
 In combination with good camera quality, the iPhone 4 was presented as an all-in-one (vertical) solution for media production.